 As nice as the Tenryu Rayz spinning rods are, the Tenryu Rayz Spectra is on another level.
 Tenryu says the parabolic action of the blank was inherited from the Rayz series, but if you pick up both and wiggle them one after another, you can tell in an instant that they are not the same.
 The Spectra uses carbon nanotube technology in the butt section of the 2-piece rod.
 That allowed Tenryu to make the blank stronger without adding any weight.

 In addition to performing well, you want a premium rod to look good - not to show off, but just because you yourself enjoy it.
 The Spectra does not disappoint.
 The grip is premium quality cork.
 The reel seat is select hardwood and each rod has a unique grain pattern.
-There is a matching hardwood accent piece between the cork and the end cap.
+A matching hardwood accent piece is between the cork and the end cap.
 The end cap is protected from scratches by a raised rubber ring.

 The rod doesn't just look great, though, it feels great when you put a reel on it and make your first cast.
 It was designed with expert anglers in mind, and is more accurate than the Rayz series of rods.
 This is a "Wow!" rod.